efzeker/Statistics-in-Python_1/README.md

 # Python Statistical Analysis

-This project demonstrates the integration of Python statistical analysis with a Microsoft Access database using VBA.
+This project demonstrates the integration of Python statistical analysis with VBA.
 It uses Python to determine the association between gender and age with the payment for a different services of the same category.

 ## Motivation